-Basically there are knives to deal with soft cheese, semi-soft, semi-hard cheese, and hard cheese.
-A general rule of thumb is that the more blades you see on a knife the harder the cheese it was designed to slice.
+There are knives to deal with soft cheese, semi-soft, semi-hard cheese, and hard cheese.
+A general rule of thumb is that the more blades you see on a knife, the harder the cheese it was designed to slice.

 Soft cheeses like Brie or Camembert have a soft interior and could easily stick to the knife.
 To make a cleaner cut and keep the shape of the delicate interior you can use a knife with a very thin straight blade or a cheese knife with holes.
 If you don’t have a cheese knife a sharp cook’s knife dipped in hot water and wiped will do also do the job.

-The cheese planes or slicers as we all know are of course used for shaving even slices of semi hard or hard cheeses.
+As we all know, the cheese planes or slicers are of course used for shaving even slices of semi-hard or hard cheeses.

 Cheese cleavers or cheese spades are excellent for cutting hard or firm cheese – both wedges and chunks of cheese.